jonasjberg/autonameow/notes/ideas.md

 Some contextual metadata should be kept along with each stored data item for;

-* Conversion of "raw" data to fit a specific name template field.
+1. Conversion of "raw" data to fit a specific name template field.
     * The byte string `.jpg` to could populate the `{extension}` field by Unicode-conversion.
     * The MIME type (Unicode string) `image/jpeg` could also be used to populate the `{extension}` field, but some sort of __transformation__ must be performed. *Likely using a lookup-table of MIME-types to file extensions.*
-* Ranking and prioritizing of results.
+2. Ranking and prioritizing of results.
     * For example, EXIF metadata fields are often misused; the `author` field might not contain the author, the `producer` field might contain the publisher, etc.
-    * Extractors should assign "probability" to extracted data.
+    * Extractors could assign "probability" to extracted data.
       Example;
         ```python
         'PDF:Producer': ExtractedData(